ACCC v Cement Australia

 In relation to purpose

 [3144] The question ... is not simply whether there were good business reasons for Pozzolanic wanting to secure a contractual relationship with TEC.
 I am satisfied that the business objective of Pozzolanic in entering into the contract was to have concrete grade flyash to sell in SEQ.
-However, the real question is whether the adoption of the identified particular provisions in the contract were included for substantial purpose of preventing others from entering the SEQ concrete grade flyash market, and in aid of that purpose, a purpose of preventing others from obtaining access to unprocessed Tarong flyash for processing, for entry into the SEQ concrete grade flyash market, and thus a substantial purpose of substantially lessening competition in those markets.
+However, the real question is whether the adoption of the identified particular provisions in the contract were included for a substantial purpose of preventing others from entering the SEQ concrete grade flyash market, and in aid of that purpose, a purpose of preventing others from obtaining access to unprocessed Tarong flyash for processing, for entry into the SEQ concrete grade flyash market, and thus a substantial purpose of substantially lessening competition in those markets.

 [3152] I am satisfied that not only did Mr Ridoutt and Mr Wilson pursue the quite natural and rational objective (and thus have the purpose) of winning the Tarong Contract to secure a continuing source of Tarong concrete grade flyash to enable the flyash business to continue to function and supply the company’s customers, but a further substantial subjective purpose in including the terms earlier described was to “creatively” or otherwise (in light of the loss of exclusivity) secure a position where “provisions” would be adopted that gave Pozzolanic (and in effect, QCL) contractual control over access to the total volume of raw flyash produced from both power stations for the life of the contract for priority processing through its own plant for the priority extraction, as it chose, of all concrete grade flyash capable of being extracted from the raw flyash at both stations. ...